 Federal Direct Parent Loan for Undergraduate Students

 If a student is considered dependent, he/she may be eligible for a Federal Direct Parent Loan for Undergraduate Students (PLUS) to assist in covering the education expenses.
-This loan is available through the University and is funded by the U.S. Department of Education.
+This loan is funded by the U.S. Department of Education.
 The borrower will be the student's parent (or stepparent), and a credit check will be conducted on the applicant.
 The maximum PLUS loan amount for an academic year is determined by subtracting all financial aid (including Stafford loans) from the annual cost of attendance.

 Georgia Student Access Loan (SAL)

 The Georgia Student Access Loan (SAL) is a limited resource loan program that is designed to assist undergraduate students who have a gap in meeting their educational costs.
 The program is also designed to provide interest rate and repayment incentives to those who complete their program of study within the designed program length, work in select public service sectors or STEM fields.
 To qualify, students must be Georgia residents and United States citizens or eligible non-citizens.
 Students must have first applied for and exhausted all other student financial aid programs including federal and state student loans, scholarship and grant programs.
-Students are randomly selected to participate in the program.
+Students must complete a SAL application at https://www.gafutures.org/, and are randomly selected to participate in the program.

 The amount that students may borrow is determined by state guidelines.
 The minimum loan amount is $500.
 The maximum loan limit is $8,000 per year up to a maximum of $36,000 over a college lifetime.
 A non-refundable $50 origination fee is deducted from the first disbursement of each loan.